What to consider when getting a new kitten or cat.

 Kittens are small, so it’s best not to provide a deep dish first, which normally wouldn’t be a problem for an older cat.
 Kittens have small heads and are not very good at working out where to put themselves and are still learning how to fend for themselves.

 Don’t get me wrong, kittens aren’t too stupid, but accidents can happen.
 Having a shallow dish helps your kitten keep hydrated without the risk of dunking their head.
 If you’re considering a water fountain, which I can’t recommend enough, for a kitten, I would wait a few weeks or until your cat is big enough to use one.
-Read here on some things to bear in mind about cats and drinking.

 My kitten is going to poop.

-Absolutely, your mini cat is going to need an area for the most natural act.
+Your mini cat is going to need an area for the most natural act.

 The litter I recommend using is clumping litter; this makes cleaning and removing any waste easier.
 I use Catsan; it’s not clumping but it’s amazing stuff.
 No smell and is antibacterial, so you can see easily if your kitten is using the tray.